There are hundreds, if not thousands of different content promotion and content marketing plans out there.

 You’ll never see me write an article called “content marketing for idiots”.
 I could use a more offensive word than idiots there (use your imagination).

-No one would want to share that, because it makes them feel bad.
+No one would want to share that, because it makes them feel bad and it doesn’t work for positive content promotion.

 On the other hand, I love to mention good traits such as adding value to the world and improving lives through marketing.